Renault sells stake in Russia's Avtovaz, with buyback option | Business

 Renault sells stake in Russia's Avtovaz, with buyback option

-In March Renault said it would suspend operations at the plant amid mounting pressure over its continued presence there since the start of the conflict in Ukraine.
 The company, which is 15% owned by the French state, confirmed a non-cash writedown of nearly 2.2 billion euro ($2.29 billion) to reflect the potential costs of suspending operations in Russia.
+More than 400 companies have withdrawn from Russia since it invaded Ukraine on Feb.
+24, leaving behind assets worth billions of dollars.

 Renault will sell its majority stake in carmaker Avtovaz to a Russian science institute, the French carmaker said on Monday, adding that the deal included a six-year option to buy back the stake.